sateesh-kaatnam/Leave-Management-System/README.md

 3) Employees can view their leave status

-4) This system consists of a chat-box for department vise and Global chat-box.
+4) This system consists of a Global chat-box of college.

 # Files will be uploaded soon.